-Restless legs syndrome is a neurological disorder that causes uncomfortable sensations in the legs, accompanied by a strong urge to move them.
+Restless leg syndrome is a neurological disorder that causes uncomfortable sensations in the legs, accompanied by a strong urge to move them.
 Symptoms tend to strike at night, which leads sufferers to lose precious sleep.
-Over time, sleep deprivation can lead to a range of other health complications, so it’s important to seek medical attention when symptoms like fatigue and anxiety recur or worsen.